 MP for Isle of Wight West

-Richard Quigley is a Labour and Co-operative MP for Isle of Wight West, elected in 2024.
-He currently serves on the Public Administration and Constitutional Affairs Committee and, since May 2025, on the Dogs (Protection of Livestock) (Amendment) Bill committee.
+Richard Quigley is a Labour (Co-op) MP for Isle of Wight West, elected in 2024.
+He serves on the Public Administration and Constitutional Affairs Committee (since 28 October 2024) and on the Dogs (Protection of Livestock) (Amendment) Bill committee (since 21 May 2025).

-He has six declared financial interests: three miscellaneous entries; two related to land and property (within or outside the UK); and one related to visits outside the UK.
+Declared financial interests total six: three miscellaneous entries, two related to land and property (within or outside the UK), and one entry for visits outside the UK.

 Generated 21 February 2026